mapycz/mapnik/docs/interface/xml-interface.md

 # Mapnik configuration XML

+This is overview of XML interface of Mapnik.
+For complete reference of the configuration, see [mapnik.org/mapnik-reference/](http://mapnik.org/mapnik-reference/) or [github.com/mapnik/mapnik-reference/](https://github.com/mapnik/mapnik-reference/).

 ## General

 Comments can be placed in the configuration file using the default xml `<!-- -->` syntax